zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

 	</copy>
 	```

-4. Check the status of pods and wait until all pods are up and running
+4. Check the status of pods and wait until all the pods are up and running

 	```
 	<copy>